 You’ll inevitably spend time in Faial’s capital Horta – home to some marvellous early 19th Century architecture.
 Horta was once the HQ for all telegraph communications between our side of the Atlantic and the U.S. Those days are long-gone but their legacy remains in the almost overly-grand, re-purposed buildings that seem far too big for such a sleepy little harbour town – but somehow it works.
 You’ll also explore Faial’s more contrasting landscapes with our resident guide Filipe – from the ever-verdurous Caldeira do Cabeço Gordo (the largest of Faial’s green volcanic craters), to the beautifully-barren landscapes of the Vulcão dos Capelinhos peninsula.
 Capelhinos is a huge swath of land created by a series of volcanic eruptions lasting a year-and-a-bit in the late Fifties.
 It’s like visiting the Colosseum or Giza – it’s history-made-real and it’s easy to see why so many Azorean children are inspired to study the volcanos that formed their island home.

 Last but by no means least, you’ll head to sea with our friend, maritime-obsessive and F1 fanatic Pedro Filipe.
-I have a strong suspicion that Pedro would spend every waking moment out at sea given the chance – the Azores’ resident sperm whales are possibly his favourite species, but he’ll be taking you out to swim with wild dolphins.
+Pedro would spend every waking moment out at sea given the chance – the Azores’ resident sperm whales are possibly his favourite species, but he’ll be taking you out to swim with wild dolphins.
 The waters around Faial are home to some of the Atlantic’s largest populations of common, bottlenose and spotted dolphins – it’s truly a once-in-a-lifetime experience, unless you decide to visit the Azores with us again next year of course !

 We’ll include a welcome hamper with some basic supplies for when you arrive - your hire car will be delivered the following day so you'll be able to drive into nearby Vila Franca to shop for supplies.